kyma-project/community/concepts/eventing/performance evaluation/nats-jetstream/different-cloud-providers/nats-throughput-test.md

 [nats-top](https://docs.nats.io/using-nats/nats-tools/nats_top) cli can be used to monitor NATS Jetsream server.
 You can monitor incoming and outging msms/sec, bytes/sec, etc.

 ### Sample executions
 Here are some sample NATS benchmarking executions for GCP.
-This is just to show the exections look like:
+This is just to show the executions look like:

 pub: 5, sub: 5
 ```